-The Company's common shares without par value (the "Common Shares") and its common share purchase warrants, each exercisable into one Common Share at an exercise price of \$2.00 per share until December 6, 2024 (the "Warrants"), are listed on the Toronto Stock Exchange (the "TSX") under the symbols "URC" and "URC.WT", respectively.
+The Company's common shares without par value (the "Common Shares") are listed on the Toronto Stock Exchange (the "TSX") under the symbols "URC".
 The Common Shares are also listed on the Nasdaq Capital Market ("NASDAQ") under the stock symbol "UROY".